Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models: Methods

-\paragraph{Quantum approximate optimization algorithms} For QAOA circuits, we found the distributions of output bitstrings possess symmetry, e.g., if 00011 is one solution, 11100 should also be a solution.
-In order to boost the performance of the neural model, we want to make the output distributions of the dataset in Noise-Awareness phase more aligned with those in the Error-Mitigation phase, i.e., the output distributions in training set also have this symmetry.
+For QAOA circuits, note that the distributions of output bitstrings possess symmetry, e.g., if 00011 is one solution, 11100 should also be a solution.
+To boost the performance of the neural model, we want to make the output distributions of the dataset in Noise-Awareness phase more aligned with those in the Error-Mitigation phase, i.e., the output distributions in the training set also possess this symmetry.
 It can be mathematically described as $X^{\otimes n}|\psi\rangle = |\psi\rangle$, where $X$ is Pauli-X operator.
 This shows that the input states $|\psi\rangle$ are the eigenvectors of $X^{\otimes n}$ with eigenvalue 1.
-In implementation, we sample 100 vectors from the eigenspace of $X^{\otimes n}$ with eigenvalue 1 as the input states.
-To generate fiducial process, after replacing all single-qubit gates by identity gates, the CNOT gate automatically cancels each other.
-In this case, the fiducial process is trivially identity, i.e., $\mathcal N_0(\mathcal F) = I$.
-Again, we execute the fiducial process on noisy quantum devices with different noise levels to acquire noisy bitstring distributions.
-Besides, we sample input states $|\psi\rangle$ in computational basis to obtain labels.
+In our implementation, we sample 100 vectors from the eigenspace of $X^{\otimes n}$ with eigenvalue 1 as the input states.
+In the Noise-awareness phase, to generate fiducial process, after replacing all single-qubit gates with identity gates, the CNOT gates automatically cancel each other.
+In this case, the fiducial process is trivially identity ideally, i.e., $\mathcal N_0(\mathcal F) = I$.
+Again, we execute the fiducial process on noisy quantum devices with different noise parameters to acquire noisy bitstring distributions.
+Besides, we sample input states $|\psi\rangle$ in computational basis to obtain labels for training.

-\paragraph{Spin systems} The input states in both Noise-Awareness phase and Error-Mitigation phase are sampled from the same distribution.
+For spin systems, the input states in both Noise-Awareness phase and Error-Mitigation phase are sampled from the same distribution.
 We have 100 different states for training in the first phase and 20 for testing in the second phase.
 The fiducial process is constructed by simply setting $H_{\text{Ising}} = I$.